ethberry/ethberry.github.io/docs/admin-panel/mechanics/staking.md

 1. The project could configure Staking contract to accept [ERC20](/docs/category/erc20/) and give unique [token in the box](/docs/admin-panel/mechanics/dropbox/) as an interest.

 2. Imagine user got 10 [Heroes](/docs/category/erc998/), but he can use only 5 in his squad.
 What can he do with the rest?
-Of course, he can sell redundant NFTs, but he also makes them work in a mine and get passive income.
+Of course, he can sell redundant NFTs, but he also can make them work in a mine to gain passive income.
 Let's say project has configured mine to accept [Hero](/docs/category/erc998/) and give [metal ore](/docs/category/erc1155/) as an interest.
 5 metal ore per day per character, maximum 5 character per mine.
 This will make user to want to have 10 Heroes instead of 5.